-In addition to such regular maintenance and cleaning activities, infrequent maintenance activities are considered as a separate task in the applications 0032-04, 0032-05 and 0096-01 but not in 0043-02, 0044-02, 0045-02 or 0116-01.
+In addition to such regular maintenance and cleaning activities, infrequent maintenance activities are considered as a separate task in the applications 0032-04 and 0032-05 only.
 For such activities inhalation exposure was estimated by modelling with ART 1.5.
 It was assumed for modelling that filter changes were performed 1x per month for 240 min.
-For this activity handling of solids/powders with a Cr(VI) weight fraction of up to 10% was considered in 0032-04, 0032-05 initial applications and up to 5% in 0096-01, without use of LEV but with RPE (APF 30).
+For this activity handling of solids/powders with a Cr(VI) weight fraction of up to 10% was considered, without use of LEV but with RPE (APF 30).

-As shown in the table below, the excess lifetime lung cancer risk based on inhalation exposure modelling ranges from 9.20E-06 to 1.00E-03 in the initial applications.
+As shown in the table below, the excess lifetime lung cancer risk based on inhalation exposure modelling ranges from 9.60E-06 to 1.00E-03 in the initial applications.
 In the present assessment, inhalation exposure from maintenance and cleaning of equipment is evaluated by personal monitoring of maintenance and/or cleaning workers performing typical maintenance tasks.